Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Introduction

 \section{Introduction}

-Over the last decade, the advent of blockchain networks, smart contracts, and non-fungible tokens (NFTs) has transformed digital culture by relocating trust from central institutions to cryptographic code: "Code is Law" \cite{lessig2000code}.
-Beyond reshaping finance through DeFi, these technologies have begun to reconfigure artistic practice.
-An emerging cohort of artists now treats smart contracts as their medium, designing works whose meaning emerges through on-chain participation.
-Pioneering projects—\emph{terra0} (2016), which frames a forest as a self-owned entity \footnote{\url{https://terra0.org/}}; Sarah Friend's socially-driven on-chain \emph{Lifeforms} (2021), \footnote{\url{https://lifeforms.supply/}}; and the on-chain robo-botanical \emph{Plantoid} (2017) series \footnote{\url{https://plantoid.org/}}—demonstrate how smart-contract logic can serve as a medium to distribute creative agency through participation, while "the aura of the artist is on maintaining the process" \cite{Studio2025Protocolisma}.
-Recent exhibitions like the \emph{World Computer Sculpture Garden} (2024) \footnote{\url{https://worldcomputersculpture.garden/}} foreground this shift, showcasing smart contracts as sculptural pieces that exist immutably on Ethereum.
-Together, these works signal the emergence of what is increasingly termed \emph{protocol art}.
+Over the last decade, the advent of blockchain networks, smart contracts, and non-fungible tokens (NFTs) has transformed digital culture by relocating trust from central institutions to cryptographic code---famously encapsulated in the motto \textit{``code is law''} \cite{lessig2000code}.
+Beyond reshaping finance through decentralized finance (DeFi), these technologies have begun to reconfigure artistic practice.
+An emerging cohort of artists now treat smart contracts as their medium, designing works whose meaning unfolds through on-chain participation.
+Pioneering projects such as Paul Seidler's \textit{terra0} (2016)\footnote{\url{https://terra0.org/}} \cite{terra02016}, which frames a forest as a self-owning economic entity \cite{seidler2017terra0}, Sarah Friend's socially-driven on-chain \textit{Lifeforms} (2021)\footnote{\url{https://lifeforms.supply/}} \cite{lifeforms2021}, and Primavera De Filippi's robo-botanical \textit{Plantoid} series (2015)\footnote{\url{https://plantoid.org/}} \cite{plantoid2017} illustrate how smart-contract logic can serve as a medium to distribute creative agency through participation.
+In these works, \emph{``the aura of the artist is on maintaining the process''} \cite{Filippi2025Protocolism}, as code and crowd together generate the artistic outcome.
+Recent exhibitions such as \textit{World Computer Sculpture Garden} (2024)\footnote{\url{https://worldcomputersculpture.garden/}} \cite{wcsg2024} have further foregrounded this shift, showcasing smart contracts as sculptural pieces that exist immutably on Ethereum: \textit{``This permissionless computing platform has been reimagined as one, functioning simultaneously as archive, gallery, and economy.''} \cite{maltefr2024Computation} Together, these examples signal the emergence of what is increasingly termed \textit{protocol art}.